ggogel/seafile-containerized/README.md

     - database cache for *seahub*
 - *seafile-caddy*
     - reverse proxy that forwards paths to the correct endpoints: *seafile-server*, *seahub* or *seahub-media*
-    - is the single external entrypoint to the deployment
+    - is the single external entry point to the deployment

 Volumes: